dustinpfister/videoground/README.md

 ﻿# Videoground

-I wanted to make simple tool for making videos using electronjs, threejs, vuejs, and a whole lot of vanilla javaScript code of my own.
+I wanted to a make simple tool for creating videos using electronjs, threejs, vuejs, and a whole lot of vanilla javaScript code of my own.
 VideoGround is then the project that I came up with that I use to make videos that I post to [youtube at my javaweaver channel](https://www.youtube.com/user/javaweaver).
 So be sure to check out the channel if you would like to see what some content looks like using this tool.

 <div align="center">
       <a href="https://www.youtube.com/watch?v=Mq37hBHx-Qc">